-Rugby Australia, a privately owned entity headquartered in Australia, was formed in 1949 and employs approximately 280 individuals.
-The organization reported $83.3M in revenue as of 2024.
-It operates as a tier 1 media tech buyer.
-The company functions as a national governing body for contact sports, specifically Rugby in Australia, representing all levels of the sport across its eight member union states and territories.
-It is a member of the International Rugby Board (IRB) and was established as a company in 1985.
+Rugby Australia, a privately owned entity headquartered in Australia, was founded in 1949 and established as a company in 1985.
+It employs approximately 280 individuals and reported $83.3M in revenue as of 2024.
+It is also classified as a tier 1 media tech buyer.
+The company specializes in contact sports, functioning as the national governing body representing all levels of Rugby in Australia and across all eight member union states and territories, and is a member of the International Rugby Board (IRB).

 Similar Companies